JulianLeonBaroi/Tetris-Electronika-60-24/README.md

   Rogers</a>.
 Besides this, It was created to give this to my elder sister as her birthday gift on her birthday.
 It was my second personal project.
 </p>
 <p>
-  Watch the official movie of this game - Tetris™ on <a href = "https://tv.apple.com/us/movie/tetris/umc.cmc.4evmgcam356pzgxs2l7a18d7b" target = "_blank">Apple TV+</a>.
+  Watch the official movie of this game - <a href = "https://tv.apple.com/us/movie/tetris/umc.cmc.4evmgcam356pzgxs2l7a18d7b" target = "_blank">Tetris™</a> on Apple TV+.
 Before that, I suggest you to watch
   "<a href = "https://youtu.be/_fQtxKmgJC8?si=krlQru6XOqgcrABq" target = "_blank">The Story of Tetris®</a>" from
   the <a href = "https://www.youtube.com/@GamingHistorian" target = "_blank">Gaming Historian</a> channel.
 It will help you to understand the movie.
 Then, watch the "<a href = "https://www.youtube.com/watch?v=6YhkkyXydNI" target = "_blank">Unsolved Tetris Mysteries</a> video from the